 Strengthening Rule of Law Programme (SRLP):

 Centre of Excellence for Rural Development (CERD) in partnership with United Nations Development Program (UNDP) implemented Strengthening Rule of Law in Malakand (SRLM) Project.
 The project aimed at improving access to justice by establishing legal aid desks and conducting legal aid clinics in districts Malakand and Shangla.
 The intervention also contributed to capacity building stakeholders in the justice sector on various human rights concepts and free legal aid services.
 It also encouraged female law graduates and students through scholarship and apprenticeship opportunities.
-The project concluded in December 2014, however is expected to resume in the last quarter of 2015.

 Peace Building and Social Cohesion: As primary need towards peace building and social cohesion in Khyber Pakhtunkhwa and FATA, we are providing peace education with focus on accessing basic services, promoting co-existence between and among IDPs, refugees and host communities.
 Furthermore, extensive dialogues for peace building and dignified return have been the main pillar of our peace building and social cohesion programme.